sichenz/video-likes-prediction/README.md

 ## Steps

-### Step 1: Sort Competing Programs
+### Step 1: Compile Webscraped Post Data
-1. Organize the `Competing Programs` directory.
-2. Retain only the `.csv` file containing video likes information.
+1. Retain only the `.csv` file containing video likes information.

-### Step 2: Extract Videos
+### Step 2: Extract Videos (Do this step only if your data folder has mixed files in it)
-1. Download the Red folder (or any video folder with .mov, .mp4, etc)
-2. Run `extract.py`.
+1. Run `extract.py`.
 2. Extract all videos from the organized folders into `videos` folder.

 ### Step 3: Generate Physical Feature Embeddings